 Calcium intake was lower in animals fed a sorghum diet, and it was related to the lower total intake of these animals.
-The research on whether sorghum can improve bone health is inconclusive yet promising enough to including it in your diet occasionally.
+Though the research on the bone-strengthening effects of sorghum is inconclusive, you can still include it in your diet occasionally.

 5. May Have Cardioprotective Properties

-For example, the incorporation of sorghum lipids into the diet of hamsters increased the excretion of cholesterol and its metabolites, thus reducing the plasma and liver cholesterol levels in them.
+For example, the incorporation of sorghum lipids into the diet of hamsters increased the excretion of cholesterol and its metabolites, thus reducing the plasma and liver cholesterol levels in them (14).

 6. May Lower Cholesterol Levels

 Animal studies have reported that grain sorghum lipid extract reduces cholesterol absorption and plasma non-HDL cholesterol concentration in hamsters.
-This study concludes that sorghum can be used as a food ingredient or dietary supplement to manage cholesterol levels in humans.
+This study concludes that sorghum can be used as a food ingredient or dietary supplement to manage cholesterol levels in humans (14).

 7. May Help In Weight Management

-A randomized, cross-over trial with 40 healthy subjects showed that using whole grain sorghum flaked biscuits offered higher satiety as compared to the wheat control.
+A randomized, cross-over trial with 40 healthy subjects showed that using whole grain sorghum flaked biscuits offered higher satiety as compared to the wheat control (15).
+In addition, the fiber content of sorghum helps with weight loss.
 But, further studies are needed to validate this claim.

 8. Gluten-Free Grain Option

-Celiac disease is a condition in which genetically predisposed people have an autoimmune reaction to the gluten proteins found in all types of wheat and closely related cereals such as barley and rye.
-Sorghum is gluten-free and a safe alternative for people with celiac disease.
-In fact, people with celiac disease showed no gastrointestinal distress after consuming sorghum-based foods.
+Celiac disease is a condition in which genetically predisposed people have an autoimmune reaction to the gluten proteins found in all types of wheat and closely related cereals such as barley and rye (16).
+Sorghum is gluten-free and a safe alternative for people with celiac disease (13).
+In fact, people with celiac disease showed no gastrointestinal distress after consuming sorghum-based foods (16).

 Sorghum is nutritious as it is loaded with fiber, protein, minerals, and vitamins that boost energy.
 Keep reading to find out more about its nutritional value.